 I would love to meet you!

-Children age 3 and under are invited for a free introductory Mini Musicians class.
+Children age 3 and under are encouraged to join the Mini Musicians class.

 Can we schedule an introductory lesson?